gurjindertoor/HRG-Starter-Project/README.md

 - 1 x Chassis body
 - 1 x Chassis body with motor cutouts

 *(Note: These can also be 3D printed, though laser cutting is much faster.
-If you choose to 3D print them, you can download the [Open Robotic Platform]([https://openroboticplatform.com/](https://openroboticplatform.com/part:4).)*
+If you choose to 3D print them, you can download the files here [Open Robotic Platform](https://openroboticplatform.com/part:4).*

 ### 3D Printed Components:
 - 4 x 60mm connectors